The number of $n$-queens configurations: Lower bound

 Clearly, if Algorithm \ref{alg:absorption} does not abort then $R(k)$ is an $n$-queens configuration.
 In Section \ref{sec:absorbers} we show that w.h.p.\ $Q(T)$ satisfies a combinatorial condition that guarantees the success of Algorithm \ref{alg:absorption}.

-\begin{rmk} The absorption procedure described above was introduced in \cite{luria2021lower}.
+\begin{rmk} The absorption procedure described above was introduced by Luria and the author in \cite{luria2021lower}.
 There, it was used in combination with a simple random greedy algorithm to show that $\mQ(n) \geq ((1-\oone))n e^{-3})^n$.
 While the analysis of Algorithm \ref{alg:absorption} shares some details with \cite{luria2021lower}, there are additional difficulties due to the fact that $\gamma$ may be far from uniform. \end{rmk}

-We analyze Algorithm \ref{alg:random} in Section \ref{ssec:random analysis}.
+We analyze Algorithm \ref{alg:random} in Section \ref{sec:random analysis}.
 We analyze Algorithm \ref{alg:absorption} in Section \ref{sec:absorbers}.
-Then, in Section \ref{ssec:lower bound proof} we put everything together and prove the lower bound in Theorem \ref{thm:precise bounds}.
+Then, in Section \ref{sec:lower bound proof} we put everything together and prove the lower bound in Theorem \ref{thm:precise bounds}.